HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Edit-SignedWDACConfig.md

 ## Description

 Merge multiple deployed **Signed** Supplemental policies into 1 and deploy it, remove the individual ones, all happening automatically.
-Very useful to keep Supplemental policies below 32 since that's the limit.

 ## Parameters